Sample Job Description for Demand Forecasting & Modeling Analyst I

 Job Title Job Description

-2 Entry HRIS Analyst The Entry HRIS Analyst assists in identifying new HR needs and the software products to fulfill these needs.
+1 Entry HRIS Analyst The Entry HRIS Analyst assists in identifying new HR needs and the software products to fulfill these needs.
 Evaluates, analyzes, and maintains company Human Resources Information Systems (HRIS).
 Being an Entry HRIS Analyst typically requires a bachelor's degree or its equivalent.
 Makes alterations to existing programs to gather and report data as necessary.
 In addition, Entry HRIS Analyst typically reports to Manager.
 Being an Entry HRIS Analyst works on projects/matters of limited complexity in a support role.
 Work is closely managed.
 Working as an Entry HRIS Analyst typically requires 0-2 years of related experience.

-3 Entry Sales Analyst The Entry Sales Analyst researches and evaluates current economic conditions that may affect the organization's ability to sell its products or services in the marketplace.
+2 Entry Sales Analyst The Entry Sales Analyst researches and evaluates current economic conditions that may affect the organization's ability to sell its products or services in the marketplace.
 Prepares sales forecasts and collects and analyzes data to evaluate current sales goals.
 Being an Entry Sales Analyst recommends changes to current sales techniques, procedures or promotional efforts based on market research and new trends.
 Assists in the development of sales quotas and forecasts for the sales team.
 In addition, Entry Sales Analyst requires a bachelor's degree.
 Typically reports to a supervisor or manager.
 Working as an Entry Sales Analyst typically requires 0-2 years of related experience.
 Works on projects/matters of limited complexity in a support role.
 Work is closely managed.

-5 Forecasting & Modeling Analyst II The Forecasting & Modeling Analyst II determines the best metrics to use to provide the most accurate representation of the forecast.
-Analyzes inventory levels, production speed, and product demand to determine the amount of finished product that will be produced.
-Being an Forecasting & Modeling Analyst II may require a bachelor's degree.
-Works with other departments within the organization to determine optimal inventory levels.
-In addition, Forecasting & Modeling Analyst II typically reports to a supervisor or manager.
-Being an Forecasting & Modeling Analyst II occasionally directed in several aspects of the work.
+4 Demand Forecasting & Modeling Analyst II The Demand Forecasting & Modeling Analyst II analyzes inventory levels, sales data, production metrics, and product demand trends to determine the amount of finished product to be produced.
+Develops demand forecasts to support operational planning, inventory management, and business decision-making.
+Being an Demand Forecasting & Modeling Analyst II collaborates with sales, marketing, and supply chain teams to incorporate promotional activity, seasonality, and market intelligence into forecasts.
+Identifies, evaluates, and determines the best metrics to provide accurate and responsive forecasting models and tools.
+In addition, Demand Forecasting & Modeling Analyst II monitors forecast performance and forecast bias to identify gaps and recommend corrective actions.
+Prepares forecast reports and dashboards to communicate insights to stakeholders.
+Requires a bachelor's degree.
+Typically reports to a manager.
+Being an Demand Forecasting & Modeling Analyst II occasionally directed in several aspects of the work.
 Gaining exposure to some of the complex tasks within the job function.
-Working as an Forecasting & Modeling Analyst II typically requires 2 -4 years of related experience.
+Working as an Demand Forecasting & Modeling Analyst II typically requires 2-4 years of related experience.

-Forecasting & Modeling Analyst I Skills & Proficiency Level
+Demand Forecasting & Modeling Analyst I Skills & Proficiency Level

 Skills Proficiency Level